 China's Global Influence

 The Chinese government’s efforts to tighten control at home and expand authoritarian tactics abroad present a threat to global democracy.
-The Chinese Communist Party has launched increasingly aggressive efforts to export repression through the spread of global censorship and propaganda.

 A growing disregard for the conditions that form the foundations of democracy—including respect for the rights of minorities and migrants, space for critical dissent, and commitment to the rule of law—threatens to destabilize the democratic order.
 At the same time, prioritizing a narrow support base at the expense of ensuring fundamental freedoms for all, and neglecting to tie democratic principles to foreign policy, leaves democracies vulnerable to interference from authoritarian regimes, which have increased repression at home and abroad.